 The EU’s trade agreements

-The European Union (EU) negotiates trade agreements on behalf of all of its member states, which means that individual member states are prohibited from negotiating individual trade agreements with non-EU countries.
+The European Union (EU) negotiates trade agreements on behalf of all its member states, including Sweden.
+This means that Sweden, or any other EU member state, cannot negotiate its own trade agreements with countries outside the Union.

 Economic Partnership Agreement